 The preliminary studies show the characteristic sinusoidal light curve of some white dwarf stars.
 There are lots of variations on the light curve that are unexplained by current models.
 Bruce Gary the exoplanet hunter has just completed a study of over 40 white dwarf stars and found a number of them with similar lightcurves.
 There seems to be a pattern here and as an amateur I can spend the time necessary to add to the science.
 My hope is by concentrating on these stars it will make some of the astrophysical processes clearer.
 Some of the theories are; brightening of an accretion disk, gravity wave effects or spot fusion in the hydrogen atmosphere.
 All of these are very intriguing ideas and are not being observed by very many other observers right now.
 The images below show the objects being studied.
 The larger image is straight off of the camera (the large blob in the middle is the CSPN) and the smaller is from a camera image of NGC 40 but has been cropped/enlarged to show detail.
 The graphs are the brightness of M 57 that I have been studying in 2014.

 In February 2014 I took a new job at McCurdy Charter School Teaching high school science.
 I sold the POD (it financed our move!) and retired the 8″ F/4.
 After much testing and work TRO Espanola was built!
 A slide off shelter was made from 2×4’s and covered with canvas.
 Eventually it was remodeled with 1/2′ press board sides.

 In March of 2014 TRO began studying CSPN’s with a new telescope in Espanola, NM where we lived until June 2016.
-It is a C11(11″) Schmidt-Cassegrain with a custom carbon fiber tube, Moonlite Focuser, SBIG ST-2000 medium format camera, CFW-8 filter wheel, Sloan photometric filters, hypertuned mount with precision gears and full robo-control software.
+It is a C11(11″) Schmidt-Cassegrain with a custom carbon fiber tube, Moonlite Focuser, SBIG ST-2000 medium format camera, CFW-8 filter wheel, Sloan photometric filters, hypertuned mount and full robotic-control software.
 It is a pleasure to work with a fork mount!
-I find the meridian flip of an equatorial mount to be somewhat of a pain at least with the Sirius mount and EQASCOM software.
+I find the meridian flip of an equatorial mount to be somewhat of a pain, at least with the Sirius mount and EQASCOM software.
 Seldom does the mount return to the right field of view no matter what you do!
 Even with T-point the images after a flip were often unusable.
 With a fork mount and autoguiding you can pretty much keep a star on the same pixel all night long!
 Much better photometry that way.
 There are some new images with the new camera in the pictures on the “Pictures from TRO” link.

 In June I got several long time series of the CSPN of M 57.
 At this point It would seem that M 57 data is still not definitive.
-Better data will come from CSPN that has less nebulosity.
+Better data will come from CSPN that has less nebulosity or better technique.
 The nebula is pretty but makes doing photometry very hard!
 One technique that I tried is imaging in near infrared.
 The 8″ was just too small to effectively image in infrared but it is easy with the 11″.
 In fact the original M 57 images taken with the Wright 28 scope, an identical twin to Temple-28, were done in infrared.
 This clears up much nebular interference and makes the light curves smoother.

 Data has been accumulating for several years on the CSPN project.
 This data makes a good case for small amounts of variability similar to that found on many cooler white dwarfs.
 This corroborates work done in the 1970’s and 80’s.